 Apple introduced a conspicuously-missing feature in iOS 8: self-timer for camera.
 This particular feature was missing so badly that we have had people downloading third-party apps and boycotting the stock camera app just to use a self-timer.
-As for me, I have had to resort to jailbreaking my iPhone for this reason (too).

 Well, that feature is finally a part of iOS 8 now.
 The stock camera app ships with the camera timer.

 Here's how to set a self-timer in the camera app in iOS 8 on iPhone & iPad:

 - Open the Camera app (Self-timer is available for Photo and Square mode only (not for video or Time-lapse))

 - Tap on the timer icon near the shutter.
 On the iPad, the timer icon is above the shutter, near the HDR option.

 - When you tap, you get three options: no timer, 3s timer, 10s timer. (would have been great if you could enter an arbitrary amount for the timer)

 - Tap on the timer value to enable the self-timer.

 - Test the timer by tapping on the shutter.
 You should see a countdown on the screen before the shutter clicks.
 (Unfortunately, there is no sound indication for the countdown.)